boblete/boblete.github.io/README.md

 #### Results
 I was hoping that the voices would be more like myself - however currently they are far too synthetic.
-Any quality is MASKED by the digital nature of the voices… This definately feels like technology on the cusp - but still that - I only hear glimpses of myself in the voices - and others don't hear me at all.
+Any quality is MASKED by the digital nature of the voices… This definitely feels like technology on the cusp - but still that - I only hear glimpses of myself in the voices - and others don't hear me at all.

 ---
 ## Experiment 5